nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * [x] Self-recovery from corrupted negative number - Week 5
 * [x] set up unit test using jasmine (coverage aim:90%) - Week 6
 * [x] refactor the code to improve robustness - Week 6
-* [ ] add new pattern: multi-line with X-coordinate - Week 8
+* [x] add new pattern: multi-line with X-coordinate - Week 7
-* [ ] Create GUI for graph plotting, which can be put into IDE - Week 9
+* [x] Create GUI for graph plotting, which can be put into IDE - Week 7
-* [ ] Allow user to define coordinates and axis on GUI - Week 10
-* [ ] add new pattern: auto-generated timestamp as X-axis - Week 11
+* [x] add new pattern: auto-generated timestamp as X-axis - Week 7
-* [ ] Documenation (on patterns and user manual) - Week 12
+* [ ] Documenation (on patterns and user manual) - Week 8
+* [ ] Pause and restart the chart plotting - Week 8
+* [ ] CSV Import - Week 8
+* [ ] User costumization of axis name, data name,etc - Week 9

 ## Contributions